 Source: Colwell et al., JMIR Dermatology, 2025.

-A review article published in Radiology examined structural changes reported after corticosteroid injections used in joint-related conditions.
+Another review published in Radiology examined structural changes reported after corticosteroid injections used in joint-related conditions.

-The authors discussed several complications that have been documented in the literature, including:
+The authors described several findings that have appeared in published literature, including:

 cartilage loss